-Net sales in U.S. dollars increased 9% in 2017 and 5% in 2016.
-Excluding the effect of currency exchange rate fluctuations, or in local currencies, net sales increased 8% in 2017 and increased 7% in 2016.
-Net sales growth in local currencies during 2017 reflected broad-based growth across most geographies and product categories as a result of favorable global market conditions and strong execution of our growth initiatives.
-We expect to continue to benefit from our strong global leadership positions, diversified customer base, robust product offering, investment in emerging markets, significant installed base, and the impact of our global sales and marketing programs.
+Net sales in U.S. dollars increased 8% in 2018 and 9% in 2017.
+Excluding the effect of currency exchange rate fluctuations, or in local currencies, net sales increased 6% in 2018 and 8% in 2017.
+Net sales growth in local currencies during 2018 reflected strong execution of our growth initiatives and favorable global market conditions.
+We expect to continue to benefit from our strong global leadership positions, diversified customer base, innovative product offering, investment in emerging markets, significant installed base, and the impact of our global sales and marketing programs.
 Examples of these programs include identifying and investing in growth and market penetration opportunities, more effectively pricing our products and services, increasing our sales force effectiveness through improved guidance, and continuing to optimize our lead generation and lead nurturing processes.
-While global market conditions are currently favorable, we will face challenging prior period comparisons in 2018 due to strong results in 2017.
-Economic conditions can also change quickly, particularly in emerging markets, and it is uncertain that favorable market conditions will continue.
+However, economic conditions can also change quickly, particularly in emerging markets, and it is uncertain that favorable market conditions will continue.
+We also remain cautious as economic uncertainties exist in certain regions of the world, especially the potential impact of international trade/tariff disputes.

-With respect to our end-user markets, we experienced increased results during 2017 versus the prior year in our laboratory-related markets, such as pharmaceutical and biotech customers, as well as the laboratories of chemical companies and food and beverage companies.
-Demand from these markets was generally favorable during 2017.
-The local currency increase in net sales of our laboratory-related products during 2017 was driven by strong growth in most product categories.
+With respect to our end-user markets, we experienced increased results during 2018 versus the prior year in our laboratory-related markets, such as pharmaceutical and biotech customers, as well as the laboratories of chemical companies and food and beverage companies.
+Demand from these markets was favorable during 2018.
+The local currency increase in net sales of our laboratory-related products during 2018 was driven by strong growth in most product categories.

-Our industrial markets continued to benefit from our customers' focus on brand protection and food safety within our product inspection end-market.
-We also experienced improved market conditions in China with core industrial customers catching up on their product replacement cycles.
+Our industrial markets experienced favorable market conditions in China with strong growth despite challenging prior period comparisons.
 Emerging market economies have historically been an important source of growth based upon the expansion of their domestic economies, as well as increased exports as companies have moved production to low-cost countries.
-Our industrial-related products are especially sensitive to changes in economic growth.
+However, our core industrial-related products are especially sensitive to changes in economic growth.
+We also expect our industrial markets to continue to benefit from our customers' focus on brand protection and food safety within our product inspection end-market.

-Our food retailing sales declined during 2017 due to reduced investment by retailers for our type of products.
+Our food retailing sales increased during 2018 with strong project activity in the Americas.
 Traditionally the spending levels in this sector have experienced more volatility than our other customer sectors due to the timing of customer project activity and new regulations.

-In 2018, we expect to continue to pursue the overall business growth strategies which we have followed in recent years:
+In 2019, we expect to continue to pursue the overall business growth strategies which we have followed in recent years: